sunfish-shogi/electron-shogi/README.en.md

 ## Downloads

-You can download any versions from [Releases](https://github.com/sunfish-shogi/electron-shogi/releases).
+You can download any version from [Releases](https://github.com/sunfish-shogi/electron-shogi/releases).

 ## Bug Reports / Suggestions

-If you have a GitHub account, please create Issue or Pull Request.
+If you have a GitHub account, please create an Issue or a Pull Request.
-If you want to send large changes, please create Issue before development.
+If you want to make large changes, please create an Issue before development.

-If not, please send message from [Web Form](https://form.run/@sunfish-shogi-1650819491).
+If not, please send messages through the [Web Form](https://form.run/@sunfish-shogi-1650819491).

 You can see the development progress at [Project Board](https://github.com/users/sunfish-shogi/projects/1/views/1).